lemon-ghost/Lect6Activity/README.md

 ## Greetings!

-This is an Activity for testing with Java, made for IT 3202- Software Quality Assurance It is based on a rock-paper-scissors program
+This is an Activity for testing with Java, made for IT 3202- Software Quality Assurance.

+It is based on a rock-paper-scissors program